iMelonArt/AI-CodePlaybook/README.md

 # Related projects in the `Playbook by cloudmelon `

 - [AI Playbook by cloudmelon ](https://github.com/iMelonArt/AI-Playbook)includes all the AI/ML research paper as well as free education resources
+- [AI CodePlaybook by cloudmelon ](https://github.com/iMelonArt/AI-Playbook)includes all the AI POVs(Proof of concepts) for iMelonArt AI products and hands-on instructions.
 - [Cloud Native Playbook by cloudmelon ](https://github.com/cloudmelon/Cloud-Native-Playbook) includes learning resources and demos in Kubernetes and other cloud-native technologies.
 - [Cloud Native Serverless Playbook by cloudmelon](https://github.com/cloudmelon/Cloud-Native-Serverless-Playbook) includes learning resources and demos in Virtual Kubelet, Serverless and other cloud-native technologies.